eikek/docspell/website/site/content/docs/install/docker.md

 release page.
 The images contain all the necessary [prerequisites](@/docs/install/prereq.md).

-- `docspell-restserver` this images contains the http server
+- `docspell/restserver` this images contains the http server
-- `docspell-joex` this image contains the job executor and all required software (ocrmypdf, unoconv etc) mentioned in [prerequisites](@/docs/install/prereq.md).
+- `docspell/joex` this image contains the job executor and all required software (ocrmypdf, unoconv etc) mentioned in [prerequisites](@/docs/install/prereq.md).
-- `docspell-tools` this image simply contains all the scripts from the `tools/` folder.
-They are installed into a location in `$PATH`.
-It doesn't specify a `CMD` or `ENTRYPOINT`, so you must choose which script to run.
-The scripts are all prefixed by `ds-`.
-So to run the `consumedir.sh` script, execute `ds-consumedir`.
+- `docspell/dsc` this is an image containing a [cli](@/docs/tools/cli.md) for docspell that can be used to watch directories for new files.
+It doesn't specify a `CMD` or `ENTRYPOINT`, so you must specify the exact command to run.
+Here, it is used to watch a directory for uploading files.
+This runs the `dsc watch` command.

 ### Examples